Xylemm/VAC-Scripts/README2.md

 Copy your voice line audio files into the RenameThese folder

+Make sure you close any audio players or anything that might be using these files

 Run "Renamer.bat"

 This will rename and convert all audio files in the Transcribe folder and any subfolders within it